daleng63/markdown-portfolio/_includes/04-lists.md

 1 Katy.
 2 Science.
 3 Music.
-4 Practising steps and keeping out of the fights.
+4 Practising steps and keeping out of the fights ("Geno".
+Dexys Midnight Runners)